 Some religions maintain doctrines object to autopsies.
 A summary of the positions of different religions when it comes to autopsies is helpful in providing guidance regarding this issue.

 Orthodox and conservative branches of Judaism object to autopsies.
 The same holds true for the Islamic faith.
-In these cases, autopsies sought a healthcare provider or institution but not the coroner are not likely to be permitted.
+In these cases, autopsies sought a healthcare provider or institution but not the coroner is not likely to be permitted.
 If the coroner seeks an autopsy of a person of one of these faiths, the next of kin or the personal representative of the deceased person can lodge an objection to the desired autopsy.

 Initially, the coroner will determine whether the objection will be honored.
 If the coroner decides to deny the objection, the deceased person’s family or personal representative will then need to seek judicial protection for pursuing the objection in court.